Coverage

 How 5G Plus Works

-If you have a phone plan with 5G access and a 5G-enabled device, you’ll have access to 5G Plus where it’s available.
-If you’re in the coverage area for those speeds, all the higher frequencies should be available to you, including 5G and 5G Plus.
+If you have a phone plan with 5G access and a 5G-enabled device, you’ll be able to connect to 5G Plus where it’s available.

 The faster 5G Plus frequency uses the higher band technology, so your phone needs to be equipped to support the n77 C-Band or n77 3.45 GHz.